Code-Institute-Submissions/ZestyTails/README.md

 * **Keyword search** - to allow users to find recipes based on the ingredients.
 * **Breadcrumbs** - once the website has pages more than one layer deep, breadcrumbs will make the website easier to navigate for the users.
+* **Social media presence** - that could provide more information about the team, and make the website more credible.

 ---